- Registrar's Office

 The Financial Aid and Veteran Affairs Office at EFSC requires students and parents of dependent students to submit their social security numbers on various forms in order to correctly identify applicants, match each applicant’s financial aid application information and data with the institution’s records, and to help coordinate state aid programs with federal and institutional aid programs.

-• Completing and processing the Federal I-9 (Department of Homeland Security)
+- Federal I-9 (Department of Homeland Security)

-• Completing and processing Federal W4, W2, 1099 (Internal Revenue Service)
+- Federal W4, W2, 1099 (Internal Revenue Service)

-• Completing and processing Federal Social Security taxes (FICA)
+- Federal Social Security taxes (FICA)

-• Processing and Distributing Federal W2 (Internal Revenue Service)
+- Federal W2 (Internal Revenue Service)

-• Completing and processing quarterly Unemployment Reports (FL Dept of Revenue)
+- Quarterly Unemployment Reports (FL Dept of Revenue)

-• Completing and processing Florida Retirement Contribution reports (FL Dept of Revenue)
+- Florida Retirement Contribution reports (FL Dept of Revenue)

 - 403b and 457b contribution reports

 Providing your Social Security number is a condition of employment at EFSC.
 To protect your identity EFSC will secure your SSN from unauthorized access, never release your SSN to unauthorized parties, and assign you a unique employee identification number.
 This unique ID number will be used for all associated employment and educational purposes at EFSC.

-Please direct any questions to the Human Resources Department at 433-7070.
+Please direct any questions to the Human Resources Department at 321-433-7070.

 These programs use your social security number as an identifier for program enrollment and completion.
 Also, it is used for entering placement information into either the OSMIS or the Employ Florida Marketplace statewide data collection and reporting system.
 Because these are performance based contract programs, it is required that all participants and their program related activities be recorded in the Florida state system.

-Identification and verification, billings and payments, data collection, reconciliation, tracking, benefit processing, and tax reporting.
+Identification and verification, billings and payments, data collection, reconciliation, tracking, benefit processing and tax reporting.

 Release of social security numbers held by the College may be disclosed only pursuant to Florida Statute 119.071(6a -6h).

 The College collects contractor social security number information in order to file the required information returns with the Internal Revenue Service, as required and authorized by federal law.